11 Best Platforms for Non-Accredited Real Estate Investing

 Interestingly enough, non-accredited investors make up the vast majority of Americans.
 And yet, these non-accredited folks have been largely excluded from participating in certain investments, such as hedge funds and private equity placements.

 Thankfully, that's starting to change.
-With new technology comes new opportunity, and there are now a number of apps and platforms that allow non-accredited investors to get in on the action.
+With new technology comes new opportunity, and there are now a number of apps and platforms for non-accredited investors to get in on the action.

 So if you're looking to invest like the 1%, read on for a list of some of the best places to do just that!